Mecho90/BuildingManagement/building_management/README.md

 ## Database Configuration

-The application now requires PostgreSQL.
+PostgreSQL is recommended for production deployments.
 For local development:

 1. Launch the database (uses `docker-compose.yml`):
    ```bash